legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 AGTCCGATCGTAGCTACGTAGCTACGTACGTACGTACGTACG...  (continues for 100k chars)
 ```

-We need to find where in our 1 billion string this pattern is present, but here's the twist: we also need to check where "almost" this pattern is present.
+We need to find where in our 1 billion string this pattern is present, but here's the thing: we also need to check where "almost" this pattern is present.
 So if in some places there's a `G` instead of `A` or a `T` instead of `C`, but the rest of the pattern aligns (around 97% of characters match), we'll consider it a match.

 Simple, right?
 Just like finding a needle in a haystack, except the haystack is the size of a small country and you're looking for thousands of needles.